NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/InteractiveSliceIntersections/README.md

 3. Create new classes vtkMRMLSliceIntersectionInteractionWidget and vtkMRMLSliceIntersectionInteractionRepresentation in DisplayableManager. :heavy_check_mark:

-4. Customize handles to control slice intersection in an intuitive manner. :question:
+4. Customize handles to control slice intersection in an intuitive manner. :heavy_check_mark:

+5. Create new vtkMRMLSliceDisplayNode :heavy_check_mark:

+6. Create property in vtkMRMLSliceDisplayNode to control handles visibility mode :heavy_check_mark:

 ## Progress and Next Steps